abrown25/qvalue/README.md

     --version  : Print version and quit
-    --header   : Input has header line (default = FALSE) --boot     : Apply bootstrap method to find pi0 (default = FALSE) --seed     : Set seed for generating bootstrap samples (default = 0, equivalent to GSL default) --log      : Smoothing spline applied to log pi0 values (default = FALSE) --robust   : More robust values for small p values (default = FALSE)
+    --header   : Input has header line (default = FALSE) --boot     : Apply bootstrap method to find pi0 (default = FALSE) --coef     : Set the number of coefficients used to fit cubic spline (default = 5, must be greater than 3) --seed     : Set seed for generating bootstrap samples (default = 0, equivalent to GSL default) --log      : Smoothing spline applied to log pi0 values (default = FALSE) --robust   : More robust values for small p values (default = FALSE)